JBlond/twig-trans/README.md

 This extension enables Twig templates to use `|trans` and `{% trans %}` + `{% endtrans %}` again

+## Changes in 1.2

+Now at least PHP 8 is required.

 ## Install

 ```shell